duzy/mold/README.md

 # mold

-**C++ Template Engine Library** is a header-only library supports multiple domain languages.
+Mold is a **C++ Template Engine Library**, a header-only library supports multiple domain languages.

 The [mold][] engine has a stacked-based virtual machine implementation, it's execution is operating on text to generate text output to a stream or produce a value from the program.
-The goal of the virtual machine is operating text instead of fast computation.
+The goal of the virtual machine is text operations instead of fast computation although it's still capable of doing mathmatical and logical computation.

 All domain languages are compiled into programs for the virtual machine.
 It's possible to support many advanced languages.